jup-ag/jupiter-quote-api-node/README.md

 ```

-Now, you can call methods provided by the API client to interact with [Your Website]'s API.
+Now, you can call methods provided by the API client to interact with Jupiter's API.
 For example:

 ```typescript
 jupiterQuoteApi.quoteGet({